 When it is necessary to open piping or when performing hot repairs, process piping or vessels shall be depressurized, checked for purity, and purged with clean air until the concentration is between 19.5% and 23.5% oxygen.
-When an unsafe atmosphere can be introduced into the piping in which work is being performed, the lines shall be blanked or positively isolated.
+When an unsafe condition can be introduced into the piping in which work is being performed, the lines shall be blanked or positively isolated.
 Removal of spool pieces or use of double block and bleed valves with the valves locked out and tagged are acceptable means.
 Frequent analyses of the atmosphere within the pipe are required.
 Care shall be taken when hot repairs are being made to pipes, vessels, etc., that could contain traces of chlorinated solvents or refrigerants since they can decompose with heat to form toxic gases.

-Subject all new equipment as well as used equipment that may have become contaminated during maintenance to a good cleaning process.
+Subject all new equipment as well as used equipment that could have become contaminated during maintenance to an appropriate cleaning process.
 To ensure safe system operation, it is imperative that all contaminants are eliminated in process piping and components used for oxygen service.
 Inspect the cleaned piping and components and if evidence of contaminants is observed, clean the item again before installation or system restart.
+See AIGA 012, Cleaning of equipment on Oxygen Service [29].

-Waste materials such as used lubrication oils, spent catalyst, adsorbent, and/or drier desiccant and other used repair materials should be disposed of properly.
-Refer to 5.10 and the appropriate MSDSs for details.
+Waste materials such as used lubrication oils, spent catalyst, adsorbent, and/or drier desiccant and other used repair materials should be disposed of in accordance with all applicable environmental laws, regulations, standards, and procedures.
+Refer to 5.10 and the appropriate SDS for details.